telerik/reporting-docs/knowledge-base/switch-hide-show-table-columns.md

 Let's also make the parameters `Nullable`.
 This will let us hide the corresponding column when the parameter that represents it is Null.

-In the table, the first column header is the value of the first parameter `= Parameters.Column1.Value`, the second column header is the value of the second parameter `= Parameters.Column2.Value`and so on
+In the table, the first column header cell will contain a [TextBox]({%slug telerikreporting/designing-reports/report-structure/textbox%}) with the value of the first parameter `= Parameters.Column1.Value`, the second column header is the value of the second parameter `= Parameters.Column2.Value`, and so on.

-Correspondingly, the value of the detail row in the first column is set with the [Expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) `= Fields(Parameters.Column1.Value)`, for the second column of the detail row  `= Fields(Parameters.Column2.Value)`, etc. Note that the expressions utilize the [Report Functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/report-functions%}) `Fields(name)` with an argument the corresponding parameter value.
-This is equivallent to `=Fields.[ColumnName]`.
+Correspondingly, the value of the detail row cell in the first column is set with the [Expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) `= Fields(Parameters.Column1.Value)`, for the cell in the second column of the detail row with `= Fields(Parameters.Column2.Value)`, etc. Note that the expressions utilize the [Report Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/report-functions%}) `Fields(name)` with an argument the corresponding parameter value.
+This is equivalent to `=Fields.[ColumnName]`.

 To hide/show the table column, we may introduce a [Conditional Formatting]({%slug telerikreporting/designing-reports/styling-reports/conditional-formatting%}) or [Binding]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) for the `Visible` property of the columns.
-The corresponding Expression should check whether the corresponding parameter is Null, for example the Conditional Formatting Filtering Rule may have as:
+The Expression should check whether the corresponding parameter is Null, for example, the Conditional Formatting Filtering Rule may look like this:

 * _Expression_ `= Parameters.Column5.Value`
 * _Operator_ `<>`
 * _Value_ `Null`

+Note that if you use Conditional Formatting with the above rule, the table column should be initially hidden, and its `Visible` property should be set to `True` when the rule is fulfilled.

-The above setting will let the user switch/hide/show the table columns directly, with the Report Parameters by selecting a column name for the corresponding position.
+The above setting will let the user switch/hide/show the table columns directly, with the Report Parameters by selecting a column name for the corresponding position or setting the parameter value to Null.

 ### Enhancing the Report UI with Navigate to Report Actions

-Lets try to improve the User Experienc by adding arrows in the columns that will let us move the column to the right or to the left.
+Let's try to improve the User Experience by adding arrows in the column headers that will let us move the column to the right or to the left.

 We need to replace the TextBoxes in the table headers with [Panels]({%slug telerikreporting/designing-reports/report-structure/panel%}) that may host multiple report items.
-More specifically, we need a TextBox with the column name, and one or two arrows to move the column to the right/left.
+More specifically, we need a TextBox with the column name, and one or two arrows to move the column to the right and/or to the left.

 We will use [Shapes]({%slug telerikreporting/designing-reports/report-structure/shape%}) for the arrows and will set their `Action` property to [Navigate to Report action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action%}).
 The idea is to render the same report with reordered parameters, which will simulate switching table columns order.
-For that reason, we set the `URI` of the action's `ReportSource` to the same report file, and in the `Parameters` collection add the same parameter values, with two neighbour values switched, so that the report gets rendered with switched table columns.
+For that reason, we set the `URI` of the action's `ReportSource` to the same report file, and in the `Parameters` collection we add the same parameter values, with two particular neighbor values switched, so that the report gets rendered with correctly switched table columns.

-For example, the third column right arrow should make the currently third column fourth, and vice versa, hence we need to set the `ReportSource.Parameters` as follows:
+For example, the third column right arrow should make the current third column fourth, and vice versa, hence we need to set the `ReportSource.Parameters` as follows:

-* (preserved) ReportSource parameter `Column1` to have the value `= Parameters.Column1.Value`
+* (_preserved_) ReportSource parameter `Column1` to have the value `= Parameters.Column1.Value`
-* (preserved) ReportSource parameter `Column2` to have the value `= Parameters.Column2.Value`
+* (_preserved_) ReportSource parameter `Column2` to have the value `= Parameters.Column2.Value`
-* (switched) ReportSource parameter `Column3` to have the value `= Parameters.Column4.Value`
+* (__switched__) ReportSource parameter `Column3` to have the value `= Parameters.Column4.Value`
-* (switched) ReportSource parameter `Column4` to have the value `= Parameters.Column3.Value`
+* (__switched__) ReportSource parameter `Column4` to have the value `= Parameters.Column3.Value`
-* (preserved) ReportSource parameter `Column5` to have the value `= Parameters.Column5.Value`
+* (_preserved_) ReportSource parameter `Column5` to have the value `= Parameters.Column5.Value`

 ## Sample